frank theatre company | Talking Stick | Eclectic Entertainment

-If you’re looking to keep the PuSh vibes going into the night, this is the place to be.
-Club PuSh is a spot where you can enjoy drinks, connect with our artists, and party with your fellow PuSh-goers.
-It’s also the venue for fantastic performances in a relaxed, casual atmosphere: drag artists, DJs, musicians, and street dancers are all throwing down here.
-We’re thrilled to provide a convivial and comfortable setting for our audiences to gather, and we hope to see you here!
+If you’re looking to keep the PuSh vibes going this is the place to be.
+Club PuSh is a spot where you can connect with our artists and fellow PuSh-goers.
+It’s also the venue for fantastic performances in a relaxed, casual atmosphere: drag artists, DJs, and musicians are all here.
+We’re thrilled to provide a convivial and comfortable setting for our audiences to gather, while conforming to current BC Covid rules.
+We hope to see you here!

 the frank theatre company @ Club PuSh – Feb 2

 After How to Fail as a Popstar, come join us for a celebration of the queer art of failure!
 This soiree features a One Hit Wonder costume contest, as well as musical acts, a DJ, and some drop-dead-gorgeous drag artists strutting their stuff and doing loving renditions of pop classics.
 The style is immersive and casual, with performance spaces placed throughout the venue to blur the line between audience and artist.
 It’s the perfect cure for the late-pandemic blues—a chance to laugh, lament, and let loose.